Petra Taylor: Introduction

 Prior to their arrival, Petra and Gavin's front garden was strewn with old kitchen cookers.
 Upon their arrival, they moved their belongings into Brookside Close on a meat truck.
-The couple also memorably owned a silver BMW car with the slogan "Gav + Pet" stuck to it's front windscreen.
+The couple also memorably owned a silver BMW car with the slogan "Gav + Pet" stuck to its front windscreen.
 Following their introduction, writers created a feud between the Taylor's and their neighbour Roger Huntington (Rob Spendlove).
 They also portrayed a difficult marriage between Petra and Gavin owed to Petra's desperation to have a child of their own.
 The issue causes their sexual relationship to deteriorate.
 Petra also does not approve of Gavin's business selling pre-owned cookers.
 Petra keeps trying to become pregnant but they are unsuccessful.
 They later discover that Gavin has a low sperm count which has been preventing pregnancy.

 Ken Irwin from Daily Mirror reported that Brookside producers offered Webb an eight month extension to his initial three month contract.
 Webb refused the offer and production implemented a death storyline they had created for Gavin.
 Irwin confirmed that Pigg would remain in the show and Gavin's death "brings the warring neighbours of Brookside estate a little closer."
 Show creator Phil Redmond later confirmed that Gavin's death became a plot device to bond the remaining characters.
 The scenes feature Petra discovering Gavin dead in bed after having a brain haemorrhage.
 Pigg told West that she had a cold during the filming of Gavin's death scenes, which aided her portrayal.
 She stated "I think that helped a lot with all that sniffing I had to do in the big death scene."
 Pigg did not believe Gavin's death would ruin Petra's development and revealed "I don't know what the scriptwriters have in store, but Petra Taylor isn't the spinster type."
 After Gavin's death, Petra briefly stays with her sister Marie.